pedroysb/ctf-writeups/defcon-qualifier-2017/beatmeonthedl/README.md

 ![beatmeonthedl4](https://cloud.githubusercontent.com/assets/1280700/25601531/2d682fec-2ec3-11e7-9f62-8ae629d122f2.png)

 Using the usual free function from stdlib, this does not happen, and a runtime error of *free(): invalid next size (fast)* occurs.
-This exaplains why the free function is embedded in the beatmeonthedl executable.
+This explains why the free function is embedded in the beatmeonthedl executable.

 After confirming this strange behavior, I wrote the script below which gave me a shell.